Soi ju

 Soi Ju (ซอยจุ๊) in Isan cuisine is the process of cutting raw meat and organs into bite-sized pieces without having to go through the process of cooking or seasoning.
 It is popular to eat with bitter Jaew dipping sauce.
 Varieties include: Tenderloin, Chuck, Liver and Sabai Nang.

 History

 In the past, cows were raised in large numbers in the Isan region.
 They were large animals that could be shared among the entire village.
-Cows have thus become the main food of Isaan people.
+Cows have thus become an important source of food for Isan people.